shubamuzumaki/Steganography/README.md

 # Steganography
 Steganography is the technique of hiding secret data within an ordinary, non-secret, file or message in order to avoid detection.
 The secret data is then extracted at its destination.
-In this project LSB overriding technique is used.
+In this project LSB(Least Significant Bit) overriding technique is used.

 ![ezgif-2-4179d5ba63a1](https://user-images.githubusercontent.com/44112210/76521353-aed9df80-648a-11ea-8424-eddb7c9a2509.png)